THE YEARLY READER

 It was the Red Sox’ division to lose—and they nearly lost it only two weeks into the season when they badly stumbled out to a 2-10 start.
 The team recovered and, as the season progressed, it caught up and began boxing with the Yankees for first place—with the Rays a distant third—but its awful April brought about unexpected vulnerability that would persist throughout the year.

 Over in the National League, there were few if any surprises hatching early on.
-The Philadelphia Phillies, again most everyone’s pick to take the NL pennant, expectedly steamrolled out to an early lead in the East, followed next by the Atlanta Braves—a frisky, more youthful group no longer managed by the retired Bobby CoxCox’s successor was Fredi Gonzalez, the former manager of the Florida Marlins., and spotlighted with an electric bullpen fronted by rookie closer Craig Kimbrel.
+The Philadelphia Phillies, again most everyone’s pick to take the NL pennant, expectedly steamrolled out to an early lead in the East, followed next by the Atlanta Braves—a frisky, more youthful group nw led by former Florida manager Fredi Gonzalez (in place of the retired Bobby Cox), and spotlighted with an electric bullpen fronted by rookie closer Craig Kimbrel.
 By midseason, it was apparent that the Braves’ ambition was not to topple the Phillies, but to contentedly settle for the wild card spot—something that looked more and more assured as the summer rolled on and the other two divisions wallowed mostly in mediocrity.